ikalnytskyi/kalnytskyi.com/posts/2018-04-30_assert-str-matches-regex-in-pytest/index.markdown

 ---
-summary: |
+summary: >-
-  A simple trick on how to check that strings matches certain pattern using pytest.
+  A simple trick regarding how to check that strings matches certain pattern using pytest in python tests.
 aliases: /howto/assert-str-matches-regex-in-pytest/
 ---